mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 :::

 :::caution
-If you are already working on a Project based on Kustomize, make sure that the `overlays/:env/kustomization.yml` file imports the proper resource within the `environments/:env/kustomization.yml` instead of the `configuration/kustomization.yml`.
-The Console, when generating the `environments/:env/kustomization.yml` will automatically import the `configuration/kustomization.yml` if present.
+If you are working on a Project with Kustomize, ensure that the `overlays/:env/kustomization.yml` file imports the proper resource.
+To do this, replace the path `../../configuration` with `../../environments/<environment-id>` within the `environments/:env/kustomization.yml` instead of the `configuration/kustomization.yml`.
+When generating the `environments/:env/kustomization.yml`, the Console will automatically import the `configuration/kustomization.yml` if present.

 As such the final look of the `kustomization.yaml` within the overlays directory should look like the following example: